lvanschilfgaarde/lordcephei.github.io/pages/buildingfpinput.md

 ### _Purpose_

-This tutorial shows how to construct input files from various sources
+This tutorial shows how to construct input files, receiving structural information from various sources.

 _____________________________________________________________

 ### _Command summary_